 To be eligible for State Plan Personal Care, all applicants must be residents of Oklahoma.
 There are also health requirements.
 Applicants must require assistance to complete their activities of daily living.
 However, their disabilities cannot be so severe that they require skilled nursing level assistance or the level of care provided in an intermediate care facility.

 Financially, applicants must qualify for Medicaid.
 Oklahoma’s Medicaid is “means tested,” which is to say there are limits on both the applicant’s monthly income and their countable assets.
 These limits change depending on the person’s constituent group.
 The following limits are relevant for seniors.

-Seniors (65+) in 2019 are eligible if their monthly countable income is no greater than $1,041 (annually $12,490).
-When both spouses are applying for Medicaid, their joint countable monthly income shall not exceed $1,409 (annually $16,910).
+To receive assistance from the State Plan Personal Care program, individuals must be eligible for general Medicaid (as opposed to institutional Medicaid).
+Single seniors (65+) in 2023 are eligible if their monthly countable income is no greater than $1,215.
+For a married couple, their joint countable monthly income cannot exceed $1,643.
 Countable income allows for the deduction of some medical expenses, such as the cost of health insurance premiums.

 Persons over the income and / or asset limit(s) who cannot afford their cost of care should consider a home and community based Medicaid waiver or institutional (nursing home) Medicaid, as the income limit is higher.
-A Medicaid planning expert can assist in identifying the best options and helping families to execute a strategy to become Medicaid compliant.
-Learn more.